 BACKGROUND

 Acute liver failure (ALF) is a significant and complex hepatic insult that may rapidly progress to life-threatening conditions.
-Recently, menstrual blood stem cells (MenSCs) have been identified as a group of easily accessible mesenchymal stem cells with the advantages of non-invasive acquisition, low immunogenicity, a greater capacity for self- renewal and multi-lineage differentiationmaking them promising candidates for stem cell-based therapy to revolutionize the strategies of treating liver failure.
+Recently, menstrual blood stem cells (MenSCs) have been identified as a group of easily accessible mesenchymal stem cells with the advantages of non-invasive acquisition, low immunogenicity, a greater capacity of self- renewal and multi-lineage differentiation, making them promising candidates for stem cell-based therapy to revolutionize the treatment strategies for liver failure.

 AIM